oscarrc/0xDownloader/README.md

 python build.py
 ```

-The executable will be created in the `/dist` directory.
+The executable will be created in the `/dist` directory as `0xDownloader.exe`.

 #### Adding a Custom Icon